Managed WordPress Hosting vs. Shared Hosting: What’s Actually Worth Paying For?

 Is managed hosting the same as a website maintenance plan?

-No, they’re different things that work well together.
+No. They’re different things that work well together.
 Managed hosting handles your infrastructure: server speed, backups, security at the host level, and uptime.
-A maintenance plan handles the ongoing site work: plugin updates, content updates, monitoring, and support.
-Managed hosting is your foundation; maintenance is what keeps the site healthy on top of it.
+A maintenance plan handles the ongoing site work: WordPress updates, plugin updates, content updates, and monitoring.
+Managed hosting is your foundation.
+Maintenance is what keeps the site healthy on top of it.

 Do I need managed hosting if I already have security plugins installed?